chainius/vue-native3/packages/vue-native-cli/README.md

 ## Installation

-Once the prerequisites have been installed, you are all set to install `vue-native-cli`.
+Once the prerequisites have been installed, you are all set to install `@vue-native3/cli`.

 ```
-$ npm install -g vue-native-cli
+$ npm install -g @vue-native3/cli
 ```

 ## Usage